zhullyb/monyhar/monyhar/docs/memory/README.md

 ## How do developers communicate?

 Note, these channels are for developer coordination and NOT user support.
-If you are a Chromium user experiencing a memory related problem, file a bug instead.
+If you are a Monyhar user experiencing a memory related problem, file a bug instead.

 | name | description |